DanteGarderet/UAV-Identification/README.md

 Also contains scripts to convert annotation files into YOLO format.

-The datasets contain about 400 images per class, so they are a good starting point for you to add your own data too.
+The datasets contain about 400 images per class, so they are a good starting point for you to add your own data to.
 If you want to have extremley accurate drone detection, these datasets cannot do it by themselves